Datafable/gbif-dataset-metrics/README.md

 ## Limitations

-* We currently have metrics for [326 datasets](http://www.gbif.org/dataset/search?q=&publishing_country=BE&publishing_country=AU&publishing_country=FR&type=OCCURRENCE), covering ... occurrences, published by the following countries: Australia, Belgium, France.
+* We currently have metrics for [317 datasets](http://www.gbif.org/dataset/search?q=&publishing_country=BE&publishing_country=AU&publishing_country=FR&type=OCCURRENCE), covering over 62 million occurrences, published by the following countries: Australia, Belgium, France.
 If you want us to process a specific dataset, [submit an issue](https://github.com/datafable/gbif-dataset-metrics/issues/new).
 * The metrics are processed using a download of all occurrences.
 If a dataset is republished, the metrics might be out of date.
 If so, a message will be shown on the dataset page.
 If you want us to reprocess a specific dataset, [submit an issue](https://github.com/datafable/gbif-dataset-metrics/issues/new).

 Follow [@Datafable](https://twitter.com/datafable) to be notified of new metrics or improvements.